Michelle Bowman

-Michelle White "Miki" Bowman (born May 25, 1971) is an American attorney who served as a member of the Federal Reserve Board of Governors since 2018.
+Michelle White "Miki" Bowman (born May 25, 1971) is an American attorney who has served as a member of the Federal Reserve Board of Governors since 2018.
 She is the first person to fill the community bank seat on the board, a seat created by a 2015 law.

 Previously, Bowman was the Kansas banking commissioner, from January 2017 through November 2018.
 She also held senior staff positions at the Federal Emergency Management Agency and Department of Homeland Security during the George W. Bush administration.

+On March 17, 2025, after seven years as a Federal Reserve board member, President Trump nominated Bowman to succeed Michael Barr as Vice Chair for Supervision of the board, subject to confirmation by the U.S. Senate.
+Bowman assumed her new position after confirmation in early June 2025.

 Early life and education

 Bowman was born in Hawaii.
-When she was young, her family moved frequently, because of her father’s career in the U.S. Air Force.
-She lived much of her youth in Illinois, near St. Louis, and graduating from high school in Council Grove, Kansas.
+When she was young, her family moved frequently because of her father’s career in the U.S. Air Force.
+She lived much of her youth in Illinois, near St. Louis, and graduated from high school in Council Grove, Kansas.

 Bowman graduated from the University of Kansas in Lawrence with a Bachelor of Science degree in Advertising and Journalism.
 She then earned a Juris Doctor from Washburn University School of Law in Topeka, graduating in 1996.

 Career

-U.S. Government
+U.S. government

 Bowman worked as an intern for Senator Bob Dole from 1995 to 1996.
-Between 1997 and 2002, she served as a counsel to the U.S. House Committee on Transportation and Infrastructure and then to the Committee on Government Reform and Oversight.
+Between 1997 and 2002, she served as a counsel to the U.S. House Committee on Transportation and Infrastructure and then as counsel to the Committee on Government Reform and Oversight.

-In 2002, Bowman was appointed by President George W. Bush as Director of Congressional and Intergovernmental Affairs at the Federal Emergency Management Agency (FEMA); in 2003, when the Department of Homeland Security was established, she became a Deputy Assistant Secretary and Policy Advisor to Secretary Tom Ridge.
+In 2002, Bowman was appointed by President George W. Bush as Director of Congressional and Intergovernmental Affairs at the Federal Emergency Management Agency (FEMA).
+In 2003, when the Department of Homeland Security was established, she became a Deputy Assistant Secretary and Policy Advisor to Secretary Tom Ridge.

-London
+Public relations and consulting

 In 2004, Bowman's husband’s job took the couple to London.
-There, she started her own public affairs and consulting business, the Bowman Group; she remained active in politics as chair of Republicans Abroad UK.
+There, she started her own public affairs and consulting business, the Bowman Group.
+She remained active in politics as chair of Republicans Abroad UK.